pryvyd9/StereoOriginal/docs/dev.doc.en.md

 Implements Continuous1SecondDelay input which returns true while any key is pressed or no key pressed but the last key was pressed withing 1 second.
 Implements OnFrame handlers that are executed each frame.

+### FileManager
 FileManager is for storing/reading settings, project files etc. in binary and json text modes.
 Implements custom Json serialization/deserialization in Json.hpp.

+### Settings
 Settings presents global state and defines global settings and flags that can be changed in runtime and their change triggers coordinate space mode, language, transformation steps etc.

+### TemplateExtensions
+An experimental module that was intended to used to merge a lot of repetitive code but the idea was scraped due to poor IDE support not being able to analyse what is going on in these templates and therefore reducing readability greatly.

+### Localization
+Provides relevant localization as quickly as possible.